kaiorosa1/100-days-of-code/log-r2.md

 ### Day 76: July 21, 2019

 **Today's Progress**: Today I worked on some FCC challenges.
-I'm almost done with the MongoDB and Mongoose section.
-This was a very short course and it was very basic.
+I finished the MongoDB and Mongoose section so this means now I'll be working on this certification projects.
+The challenges in general was fun but it was very basic and I was hoping for more depth.
+I know FCC is only the first step when you want to become a full stack, they only give you the path but you have to be willing to look for more.

 **Thoughts**:  I'm pretty sure that the projects are going to take me almost 10 times it took me to complete the challenges.
 I hope they don't focus as much on the MongoDB section because it was, in a few words, sloppy.
 I know they intend you to read the docs and google stuff but it was too basic and I think what the projects are going to require you to do it's gonna take you a lot of time.